johndel/node-webkit-windows-example/develop/README.md

 I am going to add indexedDB as a storage and angular for something simple.
 I may add import / export of the indexedDB stored objects for having a backup.

 My goal is to prove how I can replace some old desktop apps where their main thing is some common CRUD and basic functionality "logistic-like" programs.

+# Conclusion

+I think I proved that it can be done (run from the develop folder, the app.js and play with the app).
+The basic problem is that I have to create a really better import/export mechanism otherwise as the app starts to becomes bigger and bigger, I'll have to define the tables for import/export etc.